 Margaret formerly worked for RBC Royal Bank (RBC), the largest financial institution in Canada.
 During her vast and varied career, Margaret engaged in many transformational initiatives.
 She strategized and launched new product and loyalty programs for international credit card portfolios within Canada, the United States, and throughout the Caribbean.
 She was involved in the launch of EMV (Chip and PIN) within Canada, managed a 150+ member team of global vendors to support the complex payments industry, and acted as a leader in establishing Moneris Solutions, an acquiring and payments solution provider.
 She is well versed in the industry, starting out by helping to transform RBC’s Service Delivery throughout Canada, instituting global policies and procedures, and even working as a branch manager.

 A native of Ontario, Canada, Margaret attended Athabasca University to gain her Masters of Business Administration and a graduate diploma in Management.
 It is no surprise with Margaret’s extensive international work that she loves to travel for pleasure.
 On the flip side, she looks forward to time spent at the family cottage.
+Margaret has accomplished much over the years, following the philosophy of Helen Keller, “The only thing worse than being blind is having sight but no vision.”

 Financial Analysis & Administration, Quantitative Research, Project Management, Digital MarketingBiography